aannabe/aannabe.github.io/_posts/2019-08-26-plotting-nodes.md

 You can also change final image size under `# Display settings` in your script.vmd by adding `display resize 1024 1024`.

 7. Load script.vmd for HF and CASSCF cases and File > Render > Tachyon (internal in-memory rendering).
+It might be useful to turn on all Light sources for this.

+8. I then used Krita to put images together and add text.